 You should consult with your veterinarian to determine why your dog won't eat their food.

 Underlying Health Issues

-If you find yourself saying “my dog won’t eat,” the first thing you need to do is make sure your dog is in good general health.
+If you find that your dog won’t eat food, the first thing you need to do is make sure your dog is in good general health.
 If your dog has always been a good eater and suddenly develops a diminished appetite, this is something to be concerned about immediately.
 If he has lost weight recently or develops vomiting or diarrhea as well, it is time to make a visit to the veterinarian.

 Problems with teeth and/or problems in the mouth can make eating difficult for even the hungriest of dogs.
 Check the mouth for sores, growths, bad teeth or foreign objects that might be causing pain or discomfort for your dog.
 This would be another cause to visit the veterinarian for an examination.
 Once any problems have been diagnosed and treated, your dog’s appetite should return quickly.

 If health problems are not an issue, you might need to consider that your dog has acquired some bad habits.
 Feeding your dog extra treats during the day that are tastier and more interesting than his normal dry diet can cause a finicky appetite to develop over time.
 If there are many people in the household that like to give your dog extra treats or are slipping table scraps to him, it can lead to some serious issues, including obesity.